 ✓ To support mental health and recovery

-The crisis in mental health has grown significantly during the pandemic and hit children and young people hardest of all.7 The arts have a vital role to play in the nation’s recovery.
-After participating in arts activities, 82% of people report greater wellbeing.8
+The crisis in mental health grew significantly during the pandemic and hit children and young people hardest of all.6 The arts have a vital role to play in the nation’s ongoing recovery.
+After participating in arts activities, 82% of people report greater wellbeing.7

 ✓ To support learning and development